[Update]: This blog post was updated on October 29, 2020.

 Microsoft is going to introduce roaming signatures, a new feature for Outlook for Windows.
 The new feature changes the way Outlook email signatures are stored.
 The signatures will no longer be stored on a local drive – they will now be stored in the user mailbox, which will make them available on all devices running Outlook for Windows that have been configured with this user’s email account.
-This feature will be rolled out and automatically enabled in Q4 of 2020 for Microsoft 365 users, but users who use Microsoft 365 Monthly Channel (early adopters) might get this feature earlier – in late September, according to Microsoft 365 roadmap item 60371.
+When this feature is rolled out (initially scheduled for Q4 of 2020), it will be automatically enabled for all Microsoft 365 users.
+According to Microsoft 365 roadmap item 60371, users who use Microsoft 365 Monthly Channel (early adopters) might get this feature as early as November 2020.
 As there is a lot of inaccurate information regarding the feature, let’s explain what this feature really is and whether it affects CodeTwo solutions at all.

 Impact of Outlook roaming signatures on CodeTwo software

 Microsoft mentioned in an email sent to Microsoft 365 clients that third-party add-ins which provide the email signature functionality will no longer work when this feature is released unless admins modify the registry for users in their organization as per this article.
 A similar information is spread throughout many different sources and articles as well.
 Because of that, we would like to clarify that the new feature from Microsoft:

 - will not “break” CodeTwo tools or substitute them in any way – it just saves Outlook signatures in the cloud, like Outlook on the web (OWA) did for years.
 That way, these signatures are automatically accessible on other Windows-based PCs for a given user once they use Outlook hooked up to the same Microsoft account;

 - does not introduce central management of signatures, AD integration, dynamic signatures, signature campaigns and other features you already get from CodeTwo;